lmika/fixgoimports/README.md

 ## Limitations

-- Only recognises `import ( ... )` blocks and can only handle a single import block at a time.
+- ~~Only recognises `import ( ... )` blocks and can only handle a single import block at a time.~~
-- Cannot determine whether an import block appears in a string or not.
+- ~~Cannot determine whether an import block appears in a string or not.~~
+- Does not preserve comments when importing "C", for use with cgo.